yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200330_apip_relnotes/_index.md

 ### API Details page improvements

-* You can set a payload size to download the response as a file if it exceeds the size you have set.
+* You can now set a payload limit size to download the response as a file if the response exceeds the size you have set.
 * You can configure the colors of the different methods for both SOAP and REST APIs.
-* You can configure for displaying the externalDocs along with the description of the API.
+* You can now set a flag to include or exclude the value for the "externalDocs" attribute.
+If the flag is on, the value for the externalDocs attribute is appended to the Description field and rendered as part of that field.
+By default this toggle is on.
-* You can configure for fine-grained controls for the Try-It button on specific methods.
+* You can now configure whether or not to show Try it for groups of http methods per connected API Manager instance.
+This allows for finer grained control of the Try it functionality.

 For more information, see [Customize API Catalog](https://axway-open-docs.netlify.com/docs/apim_administration/apiportal_admin/customize_apicatalog_overview/)